-Market crash: Investors lose Rs 19 lakh crore within minutes as Sensex sinks 3,000 pts, Nifty below 22,000
+Bloodbath on D-Street: Investors lose Rs 19 lakh crore within minutes as Sensex sinks 3,000 pts, Nifty below 22,000

 The Indian stock market tanked for the second straight session today after global markets crashed on recession worries and risks of a full-blown trade war post President Donald Trump's 'Liberation Day' announcements on April 2.
 Sensex crashed 3000 pts to 72,329 and Nifty tumbled 971 pts to 21,932.
-Investor wealth slipped by Rs 19 lakh crore to Rs 383.95 lakh crore today against Rs Rs 403.34 lakh crore in the previous session.
+Investor wealth slipped by Rs 19 lakh crore to Rs 383.95 lakh crore today against Rs 403.34 lakh crore in the previous session.

+All Sensex stocks were trading in the red.
+Tata Steel, Tata Motors, HCL Tech, L&T, Tech Mahindra and Infosys were the top losers falling up to 10%.

+Midcaps and smallcaps were trading deep in the red in the current session.
+On BSE, the midcap index crashed 1695 pts to 38,813 and the small-cap index fell 2525 pts to 43,341.

 On Friday, US markets tumbled with NASDAQ Composite Index slipping 962 pts or 5.82% to 15,587 and S&P 500 index ending 322 points lower at 5074.